Non-Beverage Alcohol Exemption

 The sale or distribution of rice alcohol (or cooking wine made from rice alcohol and with an alcohol content of 10% or greater) is specifically prohibited due to a history of illegal sale and consumption.
 Only B.C. government liquor stores are permitted to sell rice alcohol.
 The one exception to this rule is for large-volume commercial sales in containers of 10 L or more, provided they are pre-sold to manufacturers or other commercial users prior to importation into British Columbia.

 How to apply

-To apply for an exemption for a specific non-beverage alcohol product, applicants must send the following to the Liquor Control and Licensing Branch:
+To apply for an exemption for a specific non-beverage alcohol product, applicants must send the following to the Liquor and Cannabis Regulation Branch: